If you like chicken pot pie, and love having a shelf full of easy to make meals, you’re going to love this chicken pot pie filling canning recipe!

 Key Ingredients for Canned Chicken Pot Pie

-- Carrots, Peeled and Chopped (5 cups): Carrots bring a touch of sweetness and add color to the mix.
-Like potatoes, they’re firm enough to withstand the canning process without turning to mush.
+- Carrots, Peeled and Chopped (5 cups): Carrots bring a touch of sweetness and color.
+Like the potatoes, they’re firm enough to withstand the canning process without turning to mush.

 How To Make Chicken Pot Pie Filling Canning Recipe